 In this era of historically low interest rates, the Thrivent Multidimensional Income Fund seeks to bolster returns for income investors through a portfolio comprised of traditional and non-traditional income-producing securities.

 While income is the primary focus, the Fund may also experience some capital appreciation over time.
 However, it may also face the possibility of declining asset value due to risks associated with the overall market, certain asset classes, certain investment styles, specific issuers, or incorrect assessments of investments by its investment advisor.

-We will also look for opportunistic income-oriented securities that offer the potential for increased yields and diversification as compared to investment grade bonds.
-That might include preferred stocks, master limited partnerships, convertible bonds, business development companies, and closed-end funds that are trading at a discount to net asset value.
+We also look for flexible income-oriented securities that offer the potential for increased yields and diversification as compared to corporate bonds.
+That includes preferred stocks, master limited partnerships, convertible bonds, business development companies, and closed-end funds that are trading at a discount to net asset value.

 By contrast, traditional fixed-income investments, such as bonds, cannot raise their coupon payment once the security is issued.
 While market yields and prices on existing bonds may change as market yields fluctuate, that would not affect the pay-out to the current bondholder.
 The market price of traditional bonds generally falls as interest rates rise and it increases as interest rates fall.